Thevitebsk/test/README.md

-# Some stuff made for my IT scholl
+# Some stuff made for my IT school and some of my personal stuff